fmohr/tabpfnvsnaiveautoml/README.md

-# tabpfnvsnaiveautoml
+# TabPFN vs. Naive AutoML

 Here we compare the TabPFN with Naive AutoML (https://github.com/fmohr/naiveautoml) in terms of accuracy.
-Check the config file to see which datasets were used.
+Naive AutoML is a highly competitive AutoML tools, which usually outperforms vanilla auto-sklearn in the sense that good solutions are found (much) faster.

 ## Conditions
 ### Datasets